Andy Roddick: 2009: Longest Wimbledon final

-Roddick's next tournament was the 2009 China Open in Beijing, where he was the defending champion.
-In a shocking upset, he was defeated in the first round by Polish qualifier and No. 143 Łukasz Kubot.
-He also played doubles at the event with Mark Knowles.
-The pair reached the final, losing to Bob and Mike Bryan.
-Roddick was forced to retire from his first-round match at the 2009 Shanghai Masters against Stanislas Wawrinka while leading 4–3.
+At China Open in Beijing, he was defeated in the first round by qualifier and No. 143 Łukasz Kubot.
+He and Mark Knowles reached the doubles final, losing to Bob and Mike Bryan.
+Roddick retired from his first-round match at the 2009 Shanghai Masters against Stanislas Wawrinka while leading 4–3.
 It was later announced that Roddick would return to the United States to seek medical advice on a left-knee injury.
-Once again, he qualified for the Year-End Masters in London, securing the sixth spot.
+He qualified for the Year-End Masters in London, securing the sixth spot.
 However, Roddick withdrew from the 2009 Valencia Open 500, the 2009 BNP Paribas Masters, and the 2009 Barclays ATP World Tour Finals due to the injury he suffered at the Shanghai Masters.
 He finished 2009 as the No. 7 in the world.

-2010: 5th Masters title
+2010: Fifth Masters title

-Roddick started his 2010 campaign at the Brisbane International as the top seed.
-In the final, Roddick defeated defending champion Radek Štěpánek for his first ATP Tour title since February 2009, and making 2010 his tenth consecutive season with at least one ATP singles title.
-Roddick teamed with James Blake in the men's doubles and made it to the semifinals, before losing to eventual champions Jérémy Chardy and Marc Gicquel.
-Roddick announced that he would not represent the United States in Davis Cup competition for the 2010 season.
-Roddick entered the Australian Open as the seventh seed.
-He lost in the quarterfinals to Marin Čilić, despite coming back from two sets down while battling an apparent shoulder injury.
+At the Brisbane Roddick beat Radek Štěpánek for his first ATP Tour title since February 2009, and making 2010 his tenth consecutive season with at least one ATP singles title.
+Roddick teamed with James Blake in the men's doubles and lost in the semis to Jérémy Chardy and Marc Gicquel.
+At the Australian Open he lost in the quarterfinals to Marin Čilić, despite coming back from two sets down while battling an apparent shoulder injury.